fizzle77/JAFDTC/doc/README.md

   Some airframes also use this inforamtion for configuration.
 - **Upload Feedback** &ndash; Selects the type of feedback to provide during uploads,
   - *Audio Only* &ndash; Audio cues at the start and completion of upload.
+  - *Lights Test Only* &ndash; Briefly triggers the "lamp test" function (on some select airframes).
-  - *Audio, Done Message* &ndash; Audio cues and an on-screen message in DCS indicating the upload has finished.
+  - *Audio &amp; Done Message* &ndash; Audio cues and an on-screen message in DCS indicating the upload has finished.
-  - *Audio, Progress Messages* &ndash; Audio cues and an on-screen message in DCS indicating the progress of the upload.
+  - *Audio &amp; Progress Messages* &ndash; Audio cues and an on-screen message in DCS indicating the progress of the upload.
+  - *Audio &amp; Light Test* &ndash; Audio cues and brief trigger of the "lamp test" function (on some airframes).
 - **Navpoint Import Ignores Airframe** &ndash; When selected, importing navpoints from a [file](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md#importing-and-exporting-navigation-points) will not require the airframe in the file to match the airframe of the configuration.